 Shaping general practice

-The College over recent years has become a key player in the promotion of general practice through successful activity under its new banner of ‘Discover GP’.
-As a result, the College has seen a significant increase in the number of medical student and foundation doctor members - an increase of 300% since 2016.
+Over recent years, the College has become a key player in promoting general practice through successful activity under its new banner of ‘Discover GP’.
+As a result, the College has seen a significant increase in medical students and foundation doctor members.
+This is an increase of 300% since 2016.

 In 2017, the RCGP and Medical Schools Council (MSC) jointly commissioned a survey of medical students across the UK.